openebs/mayastor-docs/reference/manual-upgrade.md

     ```
     {% endtab %}

 5. After `control-plane` and `io-engine`, the etcd has to be upgraded.
 Before starting the etcd upgrade, label the etcd PV and PVCs with helm.
+Use the below example to create a `labels.yaml` file.
 This will be needed to make them helm compatible.

+   {% tab title="labels.yaml file" %}
+    ```text
+    metadata:
+      annotations:
+       meta.helm.sh/release-name: mayastor
+       meta.helm.sh/release-namespace: mayastor
+      labels:
+        app.kubernetes.io/managed-by: Helm
+    ```
+    {% endtab %}

     {% tab title="Command to patch etcd PVC" %}
     ```text